Team

 CineMAP Symposium, May 2024

 Diane Wei Lewis is Associate Professor of Film and Media Studies at Washington University in St. Louis.
-Her book, Powers of the Real: Cinema, Gender, and Emotion in Interwar Japan (2019), examines how representations of women and femininity were deployed in popular discourses about film realism.
-Her essays on gender, labor, and Japanese media have appeared in the Journal of Cinema and Media Studies, Screen, Feminist Media Histories, positions: asia critique, and various edited collections.
-She is writing a book on women's computer-facing work and information society discourse in Japan from the 1960s to the 1980s.
+Her book, Powers of the Real: Cinema, Gender, and Emotion in Interwar Japan (2019), examines the use of representations of women and femininity in popular discourses about film realism.
+Her essays have appeared in the Journal of Cinema and Media Studies, Screen, Feminist Media Histories; positions: asia critique; and various edited collections.
+Her current project concerns women's computer-facing work and information society discourse in Japan in the 1960s–80s.

 Sharon Hayashi